eclipse-ditto/ditto/documentation/src/main/resources/_posts/2022-03-03-wot-integration.md

 [WoT integration example](basic-wot-integration-example.html).

 To summarize:
-* you can "link" a Thing via its [Thing Definition](basic-thing.html#definition) to a public available WoT Thing Model via its HTTP(s) endpoint.
+* "link" a Thing with a public available WoT Thing Model by specifying the URL in its [Thing Definition](basic-thing.html#definition).
 * creation of a new Thing can use a Thing Model (e.g. the example model [https://eclipse.github.io/ditto-examples/wot/models/floor-lamp-1.0.0.tm.jsonld](https://eclipse.github.io/ditto-examples/wot/models/floor-lamp-1.0.0.tm.jsonld)) in order to generate a JSON skeleton:
     ```bash
     curl --location --request PUT -u ditto:ditto 'http://localhost:8080/api/2/things/io.eclipseprojects.ditto:floor-lamp-0815' \